ViniUme/Blog-Desafio-1/README.md

 <br>

 ### How to Run
-Have Node.js installed in your computer.
-Clone this repository, have the modules files of React in this project:
+Clone this repository:

     git clone https://github.com/ViniUme/Blog-Desafio-1.git

+With terminal opened in project folder, install the dependencies, have Node.js installed:

+    npm install

 Then, type this command to run: